McDermott Stock Analysis, Valuation (NYSE:MDR)

-Amigobulls MDR stock analysis uses latest quarter 2017 Q4 financial data like McDermott revenue growth, profit margins and cash flows.
+Amigobulls MDR stock analysis uses latest quarter 2018 Q1 financial data like McDermott revenue growth, profit margins and cash flows.
 McDermott valuation analysis is based on relative valuation multiples like PE ratio and price to sales ratio.
 Our McDermott stock rating is based on company's fundamentals like balance sheet risk and cash flow position.

 Should you buy MDR stock?

-- McDermott's return on invested capital of 11.8% is good.
+- McDermott generates a high return on invested capital of 11.7.

 Should you sell MDR stock?

 - The company saw an average annual sales decline of -3.8 in sales over the last 5 years.